LMiceOrg/Modelingtools/README.md

 Modeltools
 ======

-A set of GUI tools who can automatically modeling meta-models to destination models.
+A set of GUI tools do automatically model meta-models into intermedia-models.